 Websites are served as static HTML files.
 These can be generated from source files, such as Markdown, using a Static Site Generator.

-Hosting of static files are cheap or even free
+Hosting of static files is cheap or even free.

 The following tips will help you leverage the best out of the stack.